 What are cookies, web beacons and similar technologies

-These technologies are essentially small data files placed on your computer, tablet, mobile phone or another device (“collectively, a “device”) that allows me to record information when you visit or interact with my websites, servers, applications, messaging, and other tools.
+These technologies are essentially small data files placed on your computer, tablet, mobile phone or another device (“collectively, a “device”) that allows us to record information when you visit or interact with our websites, servers, applications, messaging, and other tools.
 Though often these technologies are generically referred to as “Cookies,” each functions slightly differently, and is better explained below:

 Cookies: These are small text files (typically made up of letters and numbers) placed in the memory of your browser or device when you visit a website or view a message.
 Cookies allow a website to recognize a particular device or browser.
 There are several types of cookies:

 - Session cookies expire at the end of your browser session and allow us to link your actions during that particular browser session.